Conversations @ Campbell

 The mission statement of Campbell University Divinity School has been a celebrated piece of its identity since its founding: Christ Centered, Bible Based, Ministry Focused.
 These six words are the heartbeat of the faculty, staff, and students, grounding hundreds of alumni in the Divinity School’s unique sense of mission.

-This semester, as the Divinity School celebrates its 25th anniversary, the mission statement will become the focus of Conversations @ Campbell.
-The event series is a digital media project of the Divinity Schools’ $1 million grant from Lilly Endowment Inc. The goal for its grant is to produce “boundary-spanning leaders” — pastors and congregational lay ministers who can bridge the chasms that so often divide families, congregations, and communities.
+Our Conversations @ Campbell event series is a project of the Divinity Schools’ $1 million grant from Lilly Endowment Inc. The goal for the grant is to produce “boundary-spanning leaders” — pastors and congregational lay ministers who can bridge the chasms that so often divide families, congregations, and communities.

 Sermon Text: Joshua 22:10-24